 Census Bureau Population and Housing Estimates

-The Census Bureau makes estimates of the population of the city for July of each calendar year that are released during the following year.
+The Census Bureau makes city population estimates every July that are released during the following year.
 The table below lists the Census Bureau estimates for the city's population for the years for which estimates are currently available.
-A summary of the Census Bureau estimates of the city's population since 2000 are available in this
+A summary of the Census Bureau estimates of the city's population since 2000 are available in this graph.

 City Population and Housing Estimates

 City population and housing estimates are based on the 2010 Census population and housing counts with annual revisions based on the city's estimate of net housing construction over each year, rounded to the nearest 50 dwelling units and the nearest 100 people.
 Because the Census Bureau estimates for the city's population prior to the 2010 Census showed much greater growth than was demonstrated by the 2010 count, the method used by the Census Bureau may have a bias toward overestimating the change in the city's population from year to year.
 In an effort to minimize this potential bias, the estimates below are based on the assumption that the city's household size has remained constant since 2010 at approximately 2.03 persons per household.
 Household size has remained below 2.07 persons per household since 1980, was 2.04 in 1990 and 2000.
 It fell to 2.03 in 2010, in spite of the substantial growth in the number of children in the population and the number of school students between 2000 and 2010.
 The city has one of the lowest household sizes and highest percentage of single-person households in the U.S. compared to other places of comparable size.

 If other information including statistically significant trends in annual American Community Survey data indicate that the household size, vacancy rate, or other characteristics of the city's population and housing are changing in a way that would indicate a higher or lower population estimate is justified, these estimates may be changed.

 ||Department of Planning and Zoning Population Estimate (July)|